Teenage Mutant Ninja Turtles: Out of the Shadows: Live action

 Dean Winters appears as a bartender.
 Supermodel Alessandra Ambrosio has a cameo appearance.
-NBA players Carmelo Anthony, DeAndre Jordan, Lou Amundson, JJ Redick, Austin Rivers, Matt Barnes, and Spencer Hawes also made cameos in the film.
+NBA players Carmelo Anthony, DeAndre Jordan, Lou Amundson, JJ Redick, Austin Rivers, Matt Barnes and Spencer Hawes also made cameos in the film.
 Series co-creator Kevin Eastman makes a cameo appearance as a pizza delivery man named after himself in the film's opening.
 Jill Martin also made a cameo appearance in the basketball scene in the film.
 Judith Hoag, who previously played April O'Neil in the 1990 film, appeared in a cameo as Rita, April's boss, in a deleted scene.
 Jane Wu plays Jade, a police officer.

 Production

 Development

-After the 2014 film exceeded box office expectations, Paramount and Nickelodeon officially announced a sequel was greenlit, and set to be released in theatres on June 3, 2016, with plans to incorporate the characters Casey Jones and Bebop and Rocksteady.
+After the 2014 film exceeded box office expectations, Paramount Pictures and Nickelodeon Movies officially announced a sequel was greenlit, and set to be released in theatres on June 3, 2016, with plans to incorporate the characters Casey Jones and Bebop and Rocksteady.
 Jonathan Liebesman and Bradley Fuller were also interested in doing a storyline that involved Dimension X and Krang.
-Earth to Echo director Dave Green helmed the sequel, replacing Jonathan Liebesman.
+Dave Green began negotiations to direct the sequel in December 2014, replacing Jonathan Liebesman.
 Known briefly as Teenage Mutant Ninja Turtles: Half Shell, Paramount revealed that the title had officially been changed to Teenage Mutant Ninja Turtles: Out of the Shadows.